Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 54 points -- this matchup's point total -- only two times this season.
+- Cincinnati has combined with its opponents to put up more than 54 points just twice this year.

-- Temple's games have gone over 54 points in two opportunities this season.
+- Temple has combined with its opponents to score more than 54 points in two games this season.

 - Friday's total is 11.7 points lower than the two team's combined 65.7 points per game average.